jorgegorka/svelte-router/README.md

 `import { Navigate } from 'svelte-router-spa'`

-Navigate is a wrapper around the <a href=""></a> element to help you generate links quickly and easily.
+Navigate is a wrapper around the < a href="" > element to help you generate links quickly and easily.

 Example: